A Chebotarev Density Theorem over Local Fields: Introduction

 Simple examples \footnote{such as the map $\mathbb P^1 \to \mathbb P^1; t \to pt^2$} show that it's necessary to assume the existence of such a resolution.
 If $f: X \to Y$ is generically finite with Galois group $G$ over (an open subset) of the ring of integers of a number field, then the resolution hypothesis is satisfied for all but finitely many completions of the number ring since we can equivariantly resolve singularities over characteristic $0$ (for instance, see \cite{abramovich1996equivariant},\cite{encinas1998good} and \cite{bierstone1997canonical} among many others) and \emph{spread out} to all but finitely many primes as we show in Theorem \ref{thm: main theorem for almost all primes}.

 Moreover, the densities of the $\Utype{\tau}(\L)$ individually are not palindromic forms of any weight.
-The key here is Lemma \ref{lemma: twisted point counts have the right weight} and Remark \ref{rmk: individual densities are not palindromic} shows that $\rhotype{\tau}$ is not palindromic by itself in general.
-Similarly, the densities where we require that the splitting field is a fixed extension are also not palindromic (for example, if we require the splitting field of $f$ to be $\bbQ_p(sqrt p)$, and not $\bbQ_p(\sqrt{dp}))$, where $d$ is a non-square mod $p$).
-As Caruso explains immediately following \cite[Theorem C]{caruso2022zeroes}, the expected number of roots in a fixed ramified quadratic extension (such as $\bbQ_p(sqrt p)$ of a random $p$-adic degree $n$ polynomial (for $n \geq 3$) is not invariant under the $p \to p^{-1}$ transformation but this symmetry is regained when we consider instead the expected number of roots in any ramified quadratic extension.
+The key here is Lemma \ref{lemma: twisted point counts have the right weight} while Remark \ref{rmk: individual densities are not palindromic} shows that $\rhotype{\tau}$ is not palindromic by itself in general.
+Similarly, the densities where we require that the splitting field is a fixed extension are also not palindromic (for example, if we require the splitting field of $f$ to be exactly $\bbQ_p(\sqrt p)$).
+As Caruso explains immediately following \cite[Theorem C]{caruso2022zeroes}, the expected number of roots in a fixed ramified quadratic extension (such as $\bbQ_p(\sqrt p)$ of a random $p$-adic degree $n$ polynomial (for $n \geq 3$) is not invariant under the $p \to p^{-1}$ transformation but this symmetry is regained when we consider instead the expected number of roots in any ramified quadratic extension.

 In the context of a random polynomial over $\mathbb Z_p$, the relevant map is

 where $(s_1z-t_1)\dots(s_nz-t_n) = \sum a_i z^i$.
 For any local field $K/\mathbb Q_p$ with residue field $\mathbb F_q$, one can define an analogous notion of factorization density $\rho(n,\sigma;q)$.
 A priori, this might depend on $K$ but we show that it is purely a function of $q$.
 We prove that it is a rational function satisfying the following functional equation.